Scaled Composites Stratolaunch

-The Scaled Composites Model 351 Stratolaunch or Roc is an aircraft built by Scaled Composites for Stratolaunch Systems to carry air-launch-to-orbit (ALTO) rockets, and subsequently repurposed to offer air launch hypersonic flight testing after a change of ownership.
+The Scaled Composites Model 351 Stratolaunch, or "Roc", is a solitary testbed aircraft built by Scaled Composites for Stratolaunch Systems to carry air-launch-to-orbit (ALTO) rockets, and subsequently repurposed to offer air launch hypersonic flight testing after a change of ownership.
 It was announced in December 2011, rolled out in May 2017, and flew for the first time on April 13, 2019, shortly after the death of founder Paul Allen.
 The aircraft features a twin-fuselage design and the longest wingspan ever flown, at 385 ft, surpassing the Hughes H-4 Hercules "Spruce Goose" flying boat of 321 ft.
-(Although the Pathfinder blimp is notably larger) The Stratolaunch is intended to carry a 550000 lb payload and has a 1300000 lb maximum takeoff weight.
+The Stratolaunch is intended to carry a 550000 lb payload and has a 1300000 lb maximum takeoff weight.

 Stratolaunch ceased operations in May 2019, shortly after the first flight of the Roc, and placed all company assets, including the aircraft, for sale by June 2019.
 In October 2019, Cerberus Capital Management acquired Stratolaunch Systems, including the Stratolaunch aircraft.
-Stratolaunch announced in December 2019 that it would now be focusing on offering high-speed flight test services.
-As of May 2025, the Stratolaunch has flown 24 times.
+Stratolaunch announced in December 2019 that it would be focusing on offering high-speed flight test services.

 History

 Early development

 In early 2011, Dynetics began studying the project and had approximately 40 employees working on it at the December 2011 public announcement.
 Stratolaunch originally planned to airlaunch the Falcon 9 Air by SpaceX, whose efforts began shortly before December.
 Launching medium-sized payloads with the Falcon 9 dictated the aircraft size but SpaceX departed a year later.

 In May 2012, its specially constructed hangar was being built at the Mojave Air and Space Port in Mojave, California.
 In October 2012, the first of two manufacturing buildings, an 88000 sqft facility for construction of the composite sections of the wing and fuselage, was opened for production.

 In August 2013, the Pegasus II was selected for the air-launch vehicle.
-In August 2014, all solid-fuel propulsion was selected, rather than liquid-fuel for the Orbital Sciences launcher.
+In August 2014, all-solid-fuel propulsion was selected, rather than liquid as for the Orbital Sciences launcher.
 In August 2015, 200000 lb of structure was assembled.

 By June 2016, Scaled Composites had 300 people working on the project.
 Virgin Orbit also planned to launch small satellites with the LauncherOne from a 747.
 Orbital ATK dropped its Thunderbolt rocket project for medium-class payloads.
-In October 2016, the Pegasus II was replaced by multiple Pegasus XL mounted underneath the carrier aircraft, developments of the original Pegasus rocket which had been launched 42 times since 1990.
+In October 2016, the Pegasus II was replaced by multiple Pegasus XLs mounted underneath the carrier aircraft, developments of the original Pegasus rocket, which had been launched 42 times since 1990.